knu2/nclex311-web/docs/front-end-spec.md

     *   **Tablet+:** The sidebar navigation is permanently visible, providing one-click access to all main sections.

 *   **Content:**
     *   Content is prioritized vertically on mobile.
-On larger screens, related content (like "Key Points" or "Connections") might be moved into a secondary column alongside the main content.
+On larger screens, related content (like "Key Points") might be moved into a secondary column alongside the main content.

 *   **Interactions:**
     *   All interactions will be designed for touch first.
 Hover effects on desktop will be an enhancement, not a requirement for functionality.